-Large Transaction Risk - A significant percentage of a Portfolio's shares may be owned or controlled by the Adviser and its affiliates or other large shareholders, including primarily insurance company separate accounts.
+Large Transaction Risk - A significant percentage of a Portfolio's shares may be owned or controlled by the Adviser and its affiliates, other Portfolios advised by the Adviser (including funds of funds), or other large shareholders, including primarily insurance company separate accounts.
 Accordingly, a Portfolio is subject to the potential for large-scale inflows and outflows as a result of purchases and redemptions of its shares by such shareholders, including in connection with substitution and other transactions by affiliates of the Adviser.
 These inflows and outflows may be frequent and could negatively affect a Portfolio's net asset value and performance, and could cause a Portfolio to purchase or sell securities at a time when it would not normally do so.
 It would be particularly disadvantageous for a Portfolio if it experiences outflows and needs to sell securities at a time of volatility in the markets, when values could be falling.
 These inflows and outflows also could negatively affect a Portfolio's ability to meet shareholder redemption requests or could limit a Portfolio's ability to pay redemption proceeds within the time period stated in its prospectus because of unusual market conditions, an unusually high volume of redemption requests, or other reasons.
-During periods of declining or illiquid markets, the Adviser or its affiliates also could be subject to conflicts of interest in selecting shares of a Portfolio's brokerage or other transaction costs, and large-scale outflows could cause a Portfolio's actual expenses to increase, or could result in a Portfolio's current expenses being allocated over a smaller asset base, which, depending on any applicable expense caps, could lead to an increase in the Portfolio's expense ratio.
+During periods of declining or illiquid markets, the Adviser or its affiliates also could be subject to conflicts of interest in selecting shares of Portfolios for redemption and in deciding whether and when to redeem such shares.
+In addition, these inflows and outflows could increase a Portfolio's brokerage or other transaction costs, and large-scale outflows could cause a Portfolio's actual expenses to increase, or could result in a Portfolio's current expenses being allocated over a smaller asset base, which, depending on any applicable expense caps, could lead to an increase in the Portfolio's expense ratio.
 Although large transactions may be more frequent under certain circumstances, a Portfolio is generally subject to the risk that shareholders can purchase or redeem a significant percentage of Portfolio shares at any time.